 His bearers fled for cover, yet on their return were amazed to find the bier and body completely dry – a chapel was built to commemorate the location of the miracle and, although this building has long since disappeared, Caradoc’s shrine can be visited in St. Davids Cathedral.

-From here, you might like to explore further into the hinterland, perhaps on a self-guided Saints and Stones tour, exploring the historic pilgrim routes that thread their way to St. David’s, marked by ancient churches and chapels.
+From here, you might like to explore further into the hinterland, perhaps on a self-guided Saints and Stones tour of the historic pilgrim routes that thread their way to St. David’s, marked by ancient churches and chapels.

 Or travel east to see the Landsker castles, which stretch over 30 miles from this western edge of Pembrokeshire to Laugharne in Carmarthenshire – the remains of dozens of castles can be found along this medieval frontier – most are on private land, so can’t be visited, yet there are plenty that can still be explored, including those at Wiston, Llawhaden, Carew, Narberth and Laugharne itself.